There is something fishy here :)

 Foundations for the Study of Software Architecture",

-written during the summer of 1989 and published in 1992, has been the most cited software engineering paper for over a decade.
+written during the summer of 1989 and published in 1992, has been the most cited software engineering paper since at least 1999.

 At ESEC/FSE the paper received the ACM SigSoft Retrospective Impact Award.